France reinforces security, spy agencies after attacks

 PARIS France is to recruit thousands of extra police, spies and investigators to boost national security and intelligence, Prime Minister Manuel Valls announced on Wednesday, two weeks after 17 people were killed by Islamist militants.

-Several thousand planned job cuts in the army are to be cancelled and dozens of extra Muslim chaplains deployed to work with potential militants in France's overcrowded jails.
+Several thousand planned job cuts in the army are to be canceled and dozens of extra Muslim chaplains deployed to work with potential militants in France's overcrowded jails.

 "The fight against terrorism, jihadism and radical Islam will be a long haul," Valls told a news conference after the measures were agreed by President Francois Hollande's cabinet.